-In addition, if pipeline users wished to utilise the Ahuroa UGS to avoid ERM charges, such short-term usage would crowd-out its use for inter-seasonal storage.
+In addition, if pipeline users wished to utilise the Ahuroa UGS to avoid ERM charges, such short-term usage would crowd-out use of the facility for inter-seasonal storage.
 We think it unlikely that First Gas would find that to be commercially acceptable.